brantcassani/validateXMLwithXSD/README.md

 2th - Select the XSD file.

+3th - build and save as .exe

-3th - The results will be displayed in Terminal
+4th - run and the results will be displayed in Terminal